Ultimate Albuquerque Real Estate Investing Guide for 2026

 Albuquerque Real Estate Investing Market Overview

-Over the past ten years, the population growth rate in Albuquerque has an annual average of .
+For ten years, the yearly increase of the population in Albuquerque has averaged .
 The national average for this period was with a state average of .

-For those renting in Albuquerque, median gross rents are , in comparison to throughout the state, and for the nation as a whole.
+For those renting in Albuquerque, median gross rents are , in contrast to across the state, and for the country as a whole.

 Albuquerque Real Estate Investing Highlights